Introduction:

 Examples:

-Turn on lights
+Turn on the lights

-Switch off fan
+Switch off the fan

 Set temperature